soumyadip1995/BabyGPT/README.md

 ### TO DO

+- Tensor Manipulations need to be done.
-- Attention mechanisms.
+- Understand Attention mechanisms.
 Self attention and Multi Head attention.

+You can run the above for now. ```text.txt ``` is based on Eminem's Rap God.